 Another benefit of doing this is that it helps you memorize the notes of the fretboard in a very useful, applicable, and non-annoying way.
 This is another reason why I shared the triads in the previous images shown earlier in the article.

 Important Things to Note About the 3 Main Chords on Guitar

 You might have finished reading this article, and gotten a little worked up.
 Perhaps thinking, “How will I ever create something unique?”

 Although the I-IV-V is an eternally tried and tested progression, it’s important to note that there still exists countless scope for uniqueness and experimentation in music.
 Whether that be through rhythm, inversions, or tension.
 You can still create a unique song.

 This is especially promising in the context of this study which shows that the brain processes the lyrics and melody of a song in different areas.
 What does this mean?
-Songs still sound different to listeners, just by virtue of having different lyrics and melodies.
+Songs still sound different to listeners, just by having different lyrics and melodies.